 The Eastern Helsinki district of Vuosaari is a haven for outdoor lovers.
 From beaches to forests to trails to paths, there’s nice Finnish nature to be enjoyed.

 Vuosaari is well known among the Helsinkians as the greenest and most maritime district in the city.
 This suburb has everything the Finnish nature can offer, from luscious beaches and lush forests to the vivid archipelago area.
-There are also numerous constructions made for outdoor lovers: bike trails and walk paths in the forests, boat docks and water channels for kayaking and water traffic, suburban boulevards for strolling.
+There are also numerous constructions made for outdoor lovers: bike trails and walk paths in the forests, boat docks and water channels for kayaking and water traffic and suburban boulevards made for casual strolling.

 The area contains thirteen nature reserves, some of them on the islands in the Eastern Helsinki archipelago.
 The coastlines expands over 30 kilometers.
 The area was strongly shaped during the last ice ice, some 10 000 years ago, leaving behind vast rock formations and creating peninsulas above the seabed.

-Further to the east behind Kallahti peninsula lies the Aurinkolahti bay with another beautiful beach and a Central Europe-esque seaside boulevard.
-Pass the Aurinkolahti beach and You will reach the Uutela peninsula, another cape with beautiful nature, numerous walking paths in the forest and meadow area and a nature reserve.
+Further to the east behind Kallahti peninsula lies the Aurinkolahti bay with another beautiful beach and a Central European-esque seaside boulevard.
+Pass the Aurinkolahti beach and You will reach the Uutela peninsula, another cape with beautiful nature, numerous walking paths in the forest, a meadow area and a nature reserve.

 To the west from the Paddling Center lies the Meri-Rastila outdoor area, with a network of walking paths and bike trails.
 This area boasts epic-scale cliffs and rocky beaches as well as thick forests.
 There are numerous bird species residing and nesting in Meri-Rastila and the area is also known for its many bat species.

-Vuosaarenhuippu, to the north from the Paddling Center, is a man-made hill area, built over an old waste disposal dump and landfill site.
+Vuosaarenhuippu, to the north from the Paddling Center, is an artificial hill, formed over an old waste disposal dump and landfill site.
 After persistent landscaping project, taken on by the City of Helsinki in the 1990s, the area has been transformed into a nature haven with numerous uncommon plant species.
 Beside the hill lies the Mustavuori meadow area, another nature reserve.

 The Paddling Center is the base for all Natura Viva’s activities in Vuosaari.
 There’s a vast array of equipment for rent, for instance kayaks, canoes, SUP boards and rowing boats for water activities as well as Fatbike all-terrain bikes for biking trips.

-On foot You will quickly reach the Kallahti peninsula and Aurinkolahti districts.
-The other nature spots within the Vuosaari district requier a bit longer walks.
+On foot you will quickly reach the Kallahti peninsula and Aurinkolahti districts.
+The other nature spots within the Vuosaari district requier slightly longer walks.